-- During the Second World War, due to the presence of German troops, the city of Caserta was bombed by the Anglo-Americans.
+- During the Second World War, the city of Caserta was occupied by the Nazis. it is very likely that there have been thefts, also because Hitler gave orders to raid works of art throughout Europe.
+Afterwards the city of Caserta was bombed by the Anglo-Americans.
 The palace was damaged, and in particular the Great Staircase and the Palatine Chapel which was devastated.
 Many art objects were destroyed.

-- 1943.
-American troops occupied the Palace.
-Although they had an obligation to protect the building and its contents, local people's stories tell that American soldiers swam in the fountains, shooted the sculptures in the Park to have fun, urinated in royal halls, besmirched paintings and sculptures, left graffiti on the walls , disrupted furniture decorations.
+- In 1943 the Anglo-American troops occupied the Palace.
+Although they had an obligation to protect the building and its contents, local people’s stories tell that soldiers swam in the fountains, shooted the sculptures in the Park to have fun, urinated in royal halls, besmirched paintings and sculptures, left graffiti on the walls , disrupted furniture decorations.
 Since there were not many controls, the locals said that more of one artistic object disappeared end, and now sometime are sold at international auctions.

 - After Italy was proclaimed a Republic, the government ordered furniture to be taken for use in the government buildings of Rome.

 - Various works of art were sent to other museums and public offices.